scailable/sclblpy/README.md

 1. The model being tested for errors on the client side.
 2. The model being uploaded to Scailable, tested again, and if all test pass it will be converted to [WebAssembly](https://webassembly.org).
-3. The model being made available to deploy to a pre-regsitered (link on how to do that) device
+3. The model being made available to deploy to a preregistered (link on how to do that) device
 4. (upcoming) The model being testable through test_run(example_input, device_id)

 ## Getting started